Skip to main content

 “Then Peter came to Him and said, ‘Lord, how often shall my brother sin against me, and I forgive him?
 Up to seven times?’
 Jesus said to him, ‘I do not say to you, up to seven times, but up to seventy times seven.’”

 Forgiveness is not a matter of calculation.
-It is the right response for those whom Christ has forgiven.
+Forgiveness is the right response for those whom Christ has forgiven.
 The psalmist asked, “LORD, if you kept a record of our sins, who, O Lord, could ever survive?”
 (Psalm 130:3 NLT) The answer is no one, and that includes you and me!
-So, if God doesn’t keep a record, should we?
+So, if God doesn’t keep a record, why should we?

 Awaiting His Return,